NIB-SI/syntelogfinder/README.md

 # potato-allelic-orthogroups

-Nextflow pipeline to unify gene IDs of phased potato references based on orthogroups and syntenty using GENESPACE
+Nextflow pipeline to group genes on polyploid phased assemblies that are orthologous and syntelogous based on GENESPACE.

-pipeline to create input for SAynVisio to vizualize the 12 x 4n chromosomes from Otava, Atlantic and Castle Russet

-Codong sequence or transcript sequence?

 minimal input:
-- genome fasta
+- genome fasta of phased reference
-- gff with CDS!!!
+- gff with CDS corresponding to the reference

+config file should look like this

+{
+    "reference_fasta": "genome.fa",
+    "reference_gff": "annotation.gff3",
+    "outdir": "output_path"
+}

+## Output

+ category grouping